SimoneVeitch/furry-fave/README.md

 ## Project detail

-The Furry Fave web application is my response to the Academi XI Front-end web developer transform course, Phase 1 Project.
+The Furry Fave web application is my response to the Academi Xi Front-End Web Development: Transform course, Phase 1 Project.

 As per the project requirements, Furry Fave is a HTML/CSS/JS frontend that accesses data from a db.json file using json-server.